2021 saw a 7% increase in GDPR compliance and marked the first year regulators started laying down the law after the initial three-year grace period.

 Increasing GDPR enforcement provides a lens into the key areas that associations should focus on in the years ahead, as well as the data processing activities that will shape future guidelines, public policy, and digital trends.

 Plus, the rollout of the new EU's AI regulatory agenda, which we'll discuss in this article, is planned for 2022, and the deadline to transition to stronger data-sharing contracts is on Dec.
 27, 2022.
 The message is clear, you can no longer remain in the foothills of your compliance journey.

 Fact is, compliance is no longer about ticking the boxes to avoid fines.
 Escalating pressures and public expectations have inspired more proactive data privacy experiences in order to build bonds of trust and transparency with your members and audience online.

-The General Data Protection Regulation (GDPR) is Regulation (EU) 2016/679 of the European Parliament and of the Council dated April 27, 2016.
-After its two-year implementation period, the GDPR will be applicable from May 25, 2018.
-While it is a European statute, the GDPR impact on associations in the United States and elsewhere cannot be ignored.
+The General Data Protection Regulation (GDPR) 2016/679 of the European Union (EU) became mandatory in 2018.
+While it's a European statute, the GDPR impact on associations, societies, and non-profits in the United States and elsewhere cannot be ignored.

-The GDPR applies new regulations to the processing of personal data that encompasses every entity that stores or handles data of persons across 31 countries—all 28 European Union (EU) member states as well as Iceland, Norway, and Liechtenstein, otherwise known as the European Economic Area (EEA).
-An association in the United States that handles data of clients in Europe must adhere to GDPR considerations.
+The GDPR applies new regulations to the processing of personal data that encompasses every organization that stores or handles data of individuals across 31 countries—all 28 EU member states as well as Iceland, Norway, and Liechtenstein, otherwise known as the European Economic Area (EEA).

 Proper data security involves personnel, processes, and technology.
 The GDPR impact on associations is huge, and they must identify the biggest risk exposures specific to their organization and start the compliance process there.